natzoz/fishBook/README.md

 # FishBook

-# Description
-FishBook is an iOS and macOS app designed for storing and displaying fish species data collected from Tanzanian reef fishes.
+FishBook is an iOS and macOS app designed for storing and displaying fish species data collected from coral reef-associated fishes in the nearshore waters of northern Tanzania.

 # Prerequisites
 * Xcode 14.3